goat-community/goat-docs/docs/toolbox/accessibility_indicators/catchments.md

 :::

 :::info
-A **geofence** is used to calculate the catchment areas.
-This geofence covers most European countries, as shown in the image below.
+The calculation of Catchment Areas is only possible in areas where the transport network of the selected routing mode is integrated in GOAT.
+As soon as you selected a routing mode, you will see the **geofence** in which the calculation is possible.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center' }}>
   <img src={require('/img/toolbox/accessibility_indicators/catchments/geofence.png').default} alt="Geofence for catchment area calculation in GOAT" style={{ maxHeight: "400px", maxWidth: "400px", alignItems:'center'}}/>
 </div>

+In case you need to perform analysis beyond this geofence, fell free to contact the [Support](https://plan4better.de/en/contact/ "Contact Support") and we will check what is possible.
 :::

 ## 2. Example use cases

 - Which amenities can be reached from a certain point in a 15-minute walk?
 - How many inhabitants have access to a supermarket within 10 minutes cycling?
-- What proportion of the population has a GP within 500m distance?
+- What share of the population has a GP within 500m distance?
 - How big is the catchment area of a workplace by car vs. by public transport?
 How many employees live within these catchment areas?
 - How well are kindergartens currently distributed across the city?
 In which districts are there accessibility deficits?